 Take a Class to Gain Job Skills or Earn a Degree or Certificate

 - Building Inspection Certificate

 - Associate of Technical Arts Degree in Construction Management.

-- Individualized programs are available to students who plan to pursue baccalaureate and master degrees in Construction Management.
+- Individualized programs available to students who plan to pursue baccalaureate and master's degrees in Construction Management.